alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities-experimental-sg.markdown

 {% endcontentfor %}
 {% contentfor more_information %}

+## Get help finding overseas customers online

+Join the e-exporting programme to get:

+- advice on developing a strategy from from e-commerce and international trade experts
+- special rates for some of the world’s most popular online selling platforms
+- regular updates on e-commerce trends and opportunities to hear from industry experts `and network with other online traders

+Contact <e-exporting@trade.gsi.gov.uk> to join the e-exporting programme.

 ## Get help finding overseas customers

 You local International Trade team can help you find overseas customers by: